 Exporting for Android¶

-Exporting for Android has fewer requirements than compiling Godot for it.
-The following steps detail what is needed to setup the SDK and the engine.
+Exporting for Android has fewer requirements than compiling Godot for Android.
+The following steps detail what is needed to set up the Android SDK and the engine.

 Download the Android SDK¶

 You can install it using Android Studio version 4.1 or later.

 Run it once to complete the SDK setup using these instructions.